-Photographs of the staircase, which was similar to those in hundreds of old buildings, were shown.
-The court commented the situation could be regarded as a hazard, but there was nothing about its appearance that could justify the description of disrepair.
+Photographs of the staircase, which were similar to those in hundreds of old buildings, were shown.
+The court commented the situation could be regarded as a hazard.
+However there was nothing about its appearance that could justify the description of disrepair.
 Therefore, to require a landlord to fit a handrail would amount to an obligation to improve the premises or make them safe.

 As a second point, the court considered whether the staircase and missing bannister should be classed as part of the premise’s structure.

-No decision was reached on this issue, as it was suggested it would be difficult to argue the bannister was part of the staircase construction.
+No decision was reached on this issue.
+It was suggested it would be difficult to argue the bannister was part of the staircase construction.
 Ultimately, the tenancy agreement was used to determine what was and was not included in the premises.